 7015-01.
 SEA Coaching IWRM Rwanda

 Rwanda has adopted Integrated Water Resources Management (IWRM) as its key policy approach to sustainably manage its water resources.
-The Netherlands financially and technically supports the implementation of IWRM through a four-year programme that started in May 2015.
-The programme is executed by the Rwanda Natural Resources Authority (RNRA) and an International Support Unit (ISU).
-During the programme, catchment plans will be developed for four Demonstration Catchments.
-According to Rwanda’s regulations, these plans will need to undergo Strategic Environmental Assessment.
+The Netherlands financially and technically supported the implementation of IWRM through a four-year programme that started in May 2015.
+The programme was executed by the Rwanda Natural Resources Authority (RNRA) and an International Support Unit (ISU).
+During the programme, catchment plans were developed for four Demonstration Catchments.
+According to Rwanda’s regulations, these plans needed to undergo Strategic Environmental Assessment.

 Advisory reports and other documents